elilfry/SS_2_ex1_3/README.md

 - **is bipartite**
   - Determine if a graph is bipartite, meaning its vertices can be divided into two disjoint sets such that no two graph vertices within the same set are adjacent.
 - **negativeCycle**
-  - Check for negative cycles in the graph, which are cycles whose total weight is negative, indicating potential issues like arbitrage opportunities in financial graphs.
+  - Check for negative cycles in the graph, which are cycles whose total weight is negative.

 ## Files